2026 - Spring

 *This course fulfills the second year, first semester writing requirement for all MFA screenwriting majors.
 Other qualified students will be admitted as space permits, by instructor permission.

-RTF 380N TELEVISION PILOTS • MAYA PEREZ
+RTF 380N TELEVISION PILOTS • KATHERINE CRAFT

 Each student will create a new original television show (30- or 60-minute, network or cable) from the ground up: establishing the setting and world, inventing the characters and relationships, and designing the engine and conflicts necessary to propel a show through multiple seasons.
 Students will then distill all of this work into a single showpiece episode - a pilot - that demonstrates the artistic and commercial potential of the new show.
 We’ll also look at a range of produced pilots and discuss what makes them work.